jshorterSADA/test_code_repo/Infrastructure Setup and Config.md

 Not Applicable.

 ### Secret Management

 Not Applicable.
 Sensitive data (like API keys) are not managed through a secret manager service.
-The `correlation_ID` is hardcoded directly in the script, as noted in the `ARCHITECTURE.md` as a concern regarding reliance on global mutable state and hardcoded defaults.
+The `correlation_ID` is hardcoded directly in the script (as noted in the `ARCHITECTURE.md` as a concern regarding reliance on global mutable state and hardcoded defaults).

 -----

 ## 6. IAM & Security Policies

 Not Applicable.
 As a local script, IAM (Identity and Access Management) and cloud-specific security policies are not relevant.
-Security considerations for this codebase primarily focus on application-level issues such as input validation to prevent Denial of Service, as detailed in the `ARCHITECTURE.md` document.
+Security considerations for this codebase primarily focus on application-level issues such as input validation to prevent Denial of Service, as detailed in the `ARCHITECTURE.md` document and the security analysis.

 ### Service Accounts (SA)
 Not Applicable.